 “I took a train from Gorakhpur to Mumbai and arrived at Kurla station.
 I was born in Kandivali so I immediately came to the area,” she said.
 Her family followed their daughter in Mumbai soon but the battle in the big city now awaited the small-town girl.
 As she didn’t have enough money, Singh got a job at a Pizza outlet, which helped her complete her junior college.
 “I would mop the floor, do dishes, and also sleep in the storeroom.

 Fighting Patriarchy To Pursue Her Dreams

 Privilege and money do not guarantee success and Manya Singh is the perfect example of this.
-Her perseverance, determination, hard work and zeal has brought her lifelong dream to fruition.
-Her humble background is not representative of chains bounding her but depict her strength.
-Manya Singh is not only an inspiration for girls and women from an underprivileged section of the Indian society but also a hero for those who seek to break the rules of patriarchy and prejudice.
+Her perseverance, determination, hard work and zeal have brought her lifelong dream to fruition.
+Her humble background is not representative of chains bounding her but depicts her strength.
+Manya Singh is not only an inspiration for girls and women from an underprivileged section of Indian society but also a hero for those who seek to break the rules of patriarchy and prejudice.

 Read the editor’s column about the rise of a small-town girl here.